priitin/conference-management-system/README.md

     mvn spring-boot:run

+After the server starts up, navigate to <http://localhost:8080> to view the API documentation

 ## Requirements

 The Conference Management System will need to contain at least 2 modules: the **Back Office Gateway** and the **Conference Gateway**.